antfarmar/Unity-2D-Roguelike-Tutorial/README.md

 * **The game interestingly uses Physics2D/Rigidbody2D/Collider2D for movement/collision-detection.**
 	* Not such an issue for smaller game boards, but could be overkill for larger boards.
+	* Bug prone: If not implemented properly, player & enemy can overlap on same tile.
+		* This can actually happen in the given implementation.

 * **There is no traditional internal data model of of the grid-based game board:**
 	* e.g. No int[,] storing game tile types/positions as integers.